11 min reading time

 The choice here is whether to install an LMS on your organization’s hardware or to use a cloud-based service.
 This is becoming less and less prominent as most organizations have fully moved over to the cloud.
 With that said, some organizations go the route of an on-site installation to adhere to specific industry legislation or network requirements.

-Who needs and uses an LMS?
+Who needs an LMS?

 The simple answer is anyone who needs to deliver training.
 An LMS makes delivering your training more manageable and streamlined by reducing the time you spend on course creation, delivery, and reporting.
 There’s no shortage of organizations of all shapes, sizes, and industries that have use for an LMS.
 Here’s just a small selection of them: